Last Updated on July 7, 2022 by Aswetravel

 Originally the sausage also contained brain, though this ingredient is now thankfully prohibited..!

 Sausages in general are very popular in Switzerland thanks to German and Italian influences, so expect to see a Bratwurst or two.

-This herdsmen’s pasta dish is a Swiss staple.
+This herdsman’s pasta dish is a Swiss staple.
 Alongside the key components of pasta and cheese, expect to come across bits of bacon and potato in your Alpine macaroni.

-This biscuit/cake dates back to the 1400s, which pre-dates the Swiss’s love of chocolate and shows they’ve long had a sweet tooth.
-Made from honey, it’s flavoured with finger and often topped with sugary glaze and candied fruit and nuts.
+This biscuit/cake dates back to the 1400’s, which pre-dates the Swiss’s love of chocolate and shows they’ve long had a sweet tooth.
+Made from honey, it’s flavored with finger and often topped with sugary glaze and candied fruit and nuts.

 Look For Local Products